PJBoy/lua/README.md

 * `Fusion Hitbox.lua`: Hitbox viewer for Metroid Fusion.
 Supports room data, Samus, enemies and projectiles
 * `RoS.lua`: Hitbox viewer for Metroid II.
 Supports room data and enemies.
 * `Castlevania 2.lua`: Hitbox viewer for Castlevania II.
 Level data only.
 This one was the hardest hitbox viewer to make, Simon's Quest is weird.
-* `Super charge shinespark.lua`: Requires `Super Metroid.lua`.
+* `Super charge shinespark.lua`: Requires `Super Metroid.lua` + `cross emu.lua`.
 Shows a rhythm game style chart on top of the HUD minimap to help learn the quick charge timing
 * `super audio.lua`: BizHawk only.
-Requires `Super Metroid.lua`.
+Requires `Super Metroid.lua` + `cross emu.lua`.
 WIP script for looking at sound effects ARAM state
 * `super enemy.lua`: BizHawk only.
-Requires `Super Metroid.lua`.
+Requires `Super Metroid.lua` + `cross emu.lua`.
 WIP script for looking at enemy RAM.
 Uses `enemy data.txt` for labelling AI variables and any known values
 * `smz3.lua`: BizHawk only.
 Simple script that lets the user take notes for the smz3 randomiser.
 Works via a text box whose text is persisted to disk and a dropdown for switching between areas